-FRIDAY FOOTBALL FEVER WEEK 4
+Friday football fever week 4

 It was a similar story up the street at Christian Brothers High School.
 The Purple Wave throttle White Station 44-0 to get back to .500 on the year.

-There were two games in Southaven tonight, including an impressive performance from Northpoint Christian.
+There were two games in Southaven, including an impressive performance from Northpoint Christian.
 The Trojans score a 49-8 home victory.

 Southaven High School welcomed Lafayette to town and came out on top in a back-and-forth affair 33-28.
 The Chargers move to 2-0 on the season.